Wisconsin storms bring 3 tornados; 1 man dies in crash

-MILWAUKEE (AP) — At least three tornadoes touched down in Wisconsin amid powerful thunderstorms that caused widespread damage that contributed to the death of a man who crashed into a fallen tree and power line, officials said Thursday.
+MILWAUKEE (AP) — Tornadoes touched down in Pennsylvania and Wisconsin amid powerful thunderstorms that caused widespread damage that contributed to the death of a man who crashed into a fallen tree and power line, officials said Thursday.

+The National Weather Service confirmed two tornadoes touched down in Bucks County, Pennsylvania, on Thursday afternoon, sending trees falling and debris flying.
+A thunderous downpour flooded streets and roadways.

+The Courier Times of Bucks County reported one of the tornadoes in Pennsylvania damaged an auto dealership and a mobile home park.

+“At that point, we were looking for shelter,” he said.
+“Everything was in a flash.”

+Severe weather was a concern along the east coast, with the weather service issuing warnings in New Jersey as well.

-The severe weather stretched from the Mississippi River to Lake Michigan and began Wednesday evening in northwestern Wisconsin.
+In Wisconsin, the strong winds that moved across the state from the Mississippi River to Lake Michigan began Wednesday evening.
 By 2 a.m.
 Thursday, the numerous tornado warnings around the state had expired.

 Hours later, one man died when he crashed his vehicle into a fallen tree and power line near the town of Ripon at about 6 a.m.
 Thursday, the Wisconsin State Journal reported.

 The National Weather Service surveyed hard-hit areas in southeastern Wisconsin and confirmed one tornado, probably rated EF1, caused damage around the Jefferson County community of Concord, toppling farm buildings.
 Cows could be seen grazing among debris that landed in farm fields.
-By Thursday afternoon, the National Weather Service confirmed at least two other tornados were also responsible for damage near Waukesha and Watertown.
+By Thursday afternoon, the weather service confirmed at least two other tornados were also responsible for damage near Waukesha and Watertown.

 The weather service on Wednesday warned that the severe weather sweeping across upper Midwest states could include hurricane force winds and tornadoes and develop into a derecho — a rare type of storm that’s often described as an inland hurricane.